 Figure Out the Type of Gas Leaks You Are at Risk for

 It is important to understand the types of leaks your business might have to deal with when designing a detection system.
 Different systems can require different precautions.
-A restaurant may only need to check for a natural gas leak whereas a hospital may have several toxic and non-toxic gasses in use.
+A restaurant may only need to check for a natural gas leak whereas a hospital may have several toxic (such as carbon monoxide) and non-toxic gasses in use.